faabiopontes/daily-dose-of-development/modern-react-with-redux/app3-seasons/README.md

 - Updating 'state' on a component causes the component to rerender
 - State must be initialized when a component is created
 - State can **only** be updated using the function 'setState'
+- The only time we directly assign the state is on the constructor method
 - setState only updates the attributes we send on the object calling the function

 ## Rules of Constructor